brioche-dev/tangram/README.md

 Tangram is a programmable build system and package manager in which all dependencies are specified explicitly and pinned with a lockfile.
 You get the exact same versions of every package on every machine, so your builds are **simple**, **reproducible**, **cacheable**, and **distributable**.

-- **Simple.** Write your builds in JSON, JavaScript, or TypeScript.
+- **Simple.** Write your builds in TypeScript with autocomplete and type checking.
 - **Reproducible.** Stop debugging errors caused by inconsistent package versions.
 - **Cacheable.** Stop building the same thing over and over again.
 - **Distributable.** Transparently offload your builds to a cluster or the cloud.